ismgonza/The-AI-Engineer-Challenge/ENGINEERING_THEME_UPDATE.md

 ✅ Professional UI/UX with clean design
 ✅ Enterprise-ready branding and terminology

-The system is now positioned as **TechLUIGI** - a professional engineering documentation assistant with Together AI integration for complex technical analysis.
+The system is now positioned as **Expert AI Assistant** - a professional engineering documentation assistant with Together AI integration for complex technical analysis.